-The term is composed of two ideograms: 「期」(ki), which means "time" or "period," and 「待」(tai), which means "wait."
-In other words, kitai conveys the idea of waiting for something within a certain timeframe — usually with hope or confidence that it will happen.
-From there, its application can range from a simple expectation to a more subtle type of social pressure.
+The term is formed by two ideograms: 「期」(ki), which means “time” or “period,” and 「待」(tai), which means “to wait.”
+In other words, kitai conveys the idea of waiting for something at a certain time — usually with hope or confidence that it will happen.
+From there, its application can range from a simple expectation to a more subtle form of social pressure.

-Often, those who study Japanese learn the word kitai in the early levels, but only later do they realize its cultural implications.
+Often, those who study Japanese learn the word kitai at early levels, but only later do they realize its cultural implications.
 Expectation can be positive, but it can also lead to disappointment, frustration, or anxiety, depending on the context in which it is used.
-And it is precisely there that this word reveals its depth.
+And it is precisely here that this word reveals its depth.

 The Cultural Depth of the Term Kitai

-In Japan, where interpersonal relationships are guided by social harmony (wa) and mutual respect, words like kitai carry much more than they seem.
-To express that you have kitai in someone can be both a compliment and a reminder of responsibility.
+In Japan, where interpersonal relationships are guided by social harmony (wa) and mutual respect, words like kitai carry much more than they appear.
+Expressing that you have kitai in someone can be both a compliment and a reminder of responsibility.

-Telling a coworker 「君に期待している」 (kimi ni kitai shite iru) — "I have expectations for you" — is a way to encourage, but also to impose a certain obligation: not to disappoint.
-In this sense, the use of the term can carry considerable emotional weight, especially in professional and academic environments.
+Telling a coworker 「君に期待している」 (kimi ni kitai shite iru) — “I have expectations of you” — is a way to encourage, but also to impose a certain obligation: not to disappoint.
+In this sense, the use of the term can carry considerable emotional weight, especially in professional and school environments.

-Another interesting point is how kitai connects with other Japanese words and expressions related to trust (shinrai), hope (kibou), and even disappointment (shitsubou).
-It's a semantic network that demonstrates how the Japanese language does not separate language from emotion.
+Another interesting point is how kitai connects with other Japanese words and expressions related to trust (shinrai), hope (kibou), and even disillusionment (shitsubou).
+It is a semantic network that shows how the Japanese language does not separate language from feeling.

 Common Uses and Expressions with Kitai